dmitry-ivanov/laravel-console-logger/README.md

 | `php artisan send-report` | `storage/logs/send-report/[date].log` |
 | `php artisan send:report` | `storage/logs/send/report/[date].log` |

-As you can see, each command has a separate folder for it's logs.
+As you can see, each command has a separate folder for its logs.
 Also, you get configured log files rotation out of the box.
 By default, only latest thirty log files are stored.
 However, you can override this behavior as you wish:

 ```php